Couapy/Couapy/README.md

 ## My skills

-Now, that is to say years later, I master many languages such as:
+Now, that is to say years later, I master many languages such as: HTML, PHP 🐘, Python 🐍, CSS and Javascript.

-- HTML
-- PHP
-- Python
-- CSS
-- Javascript

-And tools like:

-- Django
-- Bootstrap
-- Git / Github
+And tools like: Django, Bootstrap, Git / Github and Linux 🐧
-- Linux 🐧

 ## My projects